kiba/Writings/fac/chp4_humble_beginning.md

 Andy: We don't keep secrets.

 Engineer: That's nice.
-A question: are you going to kill me if I come up in orbit and try to rescue the colony ship.
+A question: are you going to kill me if I come up in orbit and try to rescue the colony ship?

 Andy: No.